clarkcb/xsearch/README.md

 My current TODOs:

-* Bring the F# version up to speed with the other versions
 * Rewrite the Python version for Python 3.x
 * Rewrite the Node.js version using more async/non-blocking calls
 * Switch from Maven to SBT for Scala
+* Take a look at performance optimizations in the various languages
 * Implement a C++ version (?)